chrstnglmtc/xid-generator/README.md

 1. Visit the [Twitter to X ID](https://twtxid.netlify.app/) website.
 2. Enter one or more Twitter usernames in the input field, separated by commas or new lines.
 3. Click the "Convert" button to generate the X IDs.
-4. Copy the generated IDs for use in your projects.
+4. Copy the generated IDs.

-## Credits

-The Twitter to X ID web application utilizes the API provided by [twitvd.com](https://twitvd.com/) to fetch the numeric ID from Twitter usernames.
-We appreciate their service and support.

 ## Feedback and Contributions